XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_client.refresh_token_set(token_set)

-# If using the Accounting API
+# doc assumes you are
 api_instance = xero_client.accounting_api
 # Or for methods in the Assets API
 api_instance = xero_client.asset_api

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
-contact_number = 'SB2' # String | This field is read only on the Xero contact screen, used to identify contacts in external systems (max length = 50).
+contact_number = 'SB2' # String | This field is read only on the Xero contact screen, used to identify contacts in external systems (max length = 50).begin

-begin
-  #Allows you to retrieve a single contact by Contact Number in a Xero organisation
+  # Allows you to retrieve a single contact by Contact Number in a Xero organisation
   result = api_instance.get_contact_by_contact_number(xero_tenant_id, contact_number)
   p result
 rescue XeroRuby::Accounting::ApiError => e